zaafy/contact-form/README.md

 # contact-form
-Contact form with SASS and AJAX
+Contact form with SASS and AJAX.

 To run please follow these steps:
 1. Download or clone
 2. Put it on localhost or some hosting